red5pro/streaming-html5/static/lib/red5pro/docs/api/_media/whip-client.md

 await publisher.publish()
 ```

-Internally, the Red5 Pro WebRTC SDK will use the provided *Media Constraint* to test if the resolutions requested are supported by the browser.
+Internally, the Red5 HTML SDK will use the provided *Media Constraint* to test if the resolutions requested are supported by the browser.
 If not, it will find the nearest supported lower neighbor based on the originally provided area dimension(s) of the resolutions.

 > If you would like to bypass the internal determination of resolution, you can use the `onGetUserMedia` override of the configuration properties.